How to lay screed yourself

 Make screed yourself, buy ready-made screed, or have it delivered

 Do you know which screed you need?
-Then you can make your own screed, purchase it, or have it delivered.
-Making screed yourself is feasible if you need a smaller quantity.
-If you want to make things easier for yourself, buy ready-made screed in bags from a building supplier or DIY store.
-But if you need to screed a large area, it’s best to have a screed silo with ready-made screed delivered to your site.
-With a screed silo, you decide when to carry out the work.
-Because fresh screed is prepared per wheelbarrow each time, there are no leftovers and you are not under time pressure.
-Traditional screed, after all, has a fairly short processing time of about three hours.
-Read more about purchasing and having screed delivered and learn in this article how you can make your own screed.
+Then you can make your own screed, buy it or have it delivered.
+Making your own screed is feasible if you need a smaller quantity.
+If you want to make it easy for yourself, you can buy ready-made screed in bags from a building supply store or DIY store.
+But if you have to screed a large surface, it is best to have a screed silo with ready-made screed delivered to your site.
+With a screed silo, you decide for yourself, within a period of 4 weeks, when you carry out the work.
+Because fresh screed is always made per wheelbarrow, there are no surpluses and you are not under time pressure.
+Traditional screed has a relatively short processing time of about three hours.
+Read more about purchasing and having screed delivered and learn how to make your own screed in this article.

 Laying screed yourself in the traditional way: risk of damage